-A visit to the Biltmore Estate is always worth the time.
+A visit to the 8,000-acre Biltmore Estate is always worth the time.
 An overnight stay in Asheville will convince any visitor why this mountain city remains a popular tourist destination for well over a century.

 Day Two: Morning

-Climbing out of the Asheville area, prepare to enjoy “the top” of the Parkway with elevations consistently over 5,000 feet and topping 6,000 feet for a short distance.
-This is, without a doubt, the place where the Parkway feels the most like “wilderness.”
+Heading South on the Parkway from Asheville, prepare to enjoy “the top” of the Parkway with elevations consistently over 5,000 feet and topping 6,000 feet for a short distance.
+This is, without a doubt, the place where the Parkway feels the most like wilderness.
 Arrive at Mount Pisgah (Milepost 407 – 409) for lunch at the picnic area or at Pisgah Inn.
 If you brought good hiking boots and lots of energy, hike the trail (2.6 miles round trip) to the summit.

 Day Two: Mid-Late Afternoon

-At Graveyard Fields (Milepost 418.8), or Devil’s Courthouse (Milepost 422.4), stretch your legs by strolling at least a short part of trails that lead to vistas.
+At Graveyard Fields (Milepost 418.8), or Devil’s Courthouse (Milepost 422.4), stretch your legs by strolling at least part of trails that lead to vistas.

 Day Two: Late Afternoon – Early Evening

 At Richland Balsam Overlook (Milepost 431.4) the Parkway tops out at 6,053 feet and the marker that signifies the elevation is a popular photo opportunity.
-Waterrock Knob (Milepost 451.2) offers a panoramic view of many mountain ranges and has the reputation of having the best sunrises and sunsets anywhere on the Parkway to view sunrises and sunsets.
+The panoramic view at Waterrock Knob (Milepost 451.2) has led to its reputation as the best location anywhere on the Parkway to view sunrises and sunsets.
 It is less than 20 miles to the end of the Parkway at Cherokee, NC for an evening of dining and experiencing the Native American culture of the Cherokee.